AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 The Models API, also called the Blocklist API, enables users to view and manage the list of features used in machine learning models for Automated Personalization (AP) and Auto-Target (AT) activities.
 If a user would like to exclude a feature from being used by the models for AP or AT activities, they can use the Models API to add that feature to the "blocklist."

-**QUESTION 1**: Verify: AP and AT are the only activity types that have ML models and are therefore the only activity types for which blocklists are relevant, right?
-Not AA or any other activity types, yeah?

 <InlineAlert variant="info" slots="header, text"/>

 Definition